A new diagrammatic representation for correlation functions in the in-in formalism: Summary and Conclusions

 \section{Summary and Conclusions}

 We are now able to summarize all the results obtained in the previous sections.
-An iterative solution of the equation of motion for the interacting operator field is given, where higher order corrections are expressed in terms of retarded Green functions and lower order ones.
-The expectation value of $n$ iterative solutions was shown to be exactly equivalent to an $n$-point \emph{in-in} correlation function.
-On the other hand, the iterative solution procedure suggested a Feynman-like picture of the various contributions, with a modified interpretation of the lines of the diagrams.
+An iterative solution of the equation of motion for the interacting operator field was given, where higher order corrections are expressed in terms of lower order ones and retarded Green functions.
+Correlation functions obtained through this procedure were shown to be exactly equivalent to the local $n$-point correlations computed in the \emph{in-in} formalism along a close time path, even though this concept was never explictely needed.
+In our case, locality is an immediate consequence of the use of only retarded Green functions.
+The iterative procedure also suggested a Feynman-like picture of the various contributions, with a modified interpretation of the lines of the diagrams.

 Since two different kinds of line - solid or dashed - can be used, inequivalent versions of the same diagram can be generated simply by rearranging the disposition of the lines.
 Therefore, as a first step one has to draw all such possible versions, finding out all the allowed configurations of solid and dashed lines.
-Secondly, the correct mathematical expression must be associated to each element of the graph.
+Secondly, the correct mathematical expression must be associated to each element of the graph\footnote{The diagrammatic expansion presented here is somewhat similar to the one described in Ref.~\cite{Chou}, which however also involves advanced Green functions and thus it is clearly not the same.
+It turns out that the formulation given in this paper is slightly more efficient, as it requires less diagrams to describe the same correlation functions.
+Using only retarded Green functions also makes each diagram explicitely local, without relying on cancellations between different diagrams to preserve the locality of the final result}.

 The prescriptions to build an allowed configuration are the following: \begin{itemize} \item all solid lines form connected trees starting from an external point (there cannot be isolated solid lines) \item all vertices are reached by at least one solid line \item the total number of solid lines equals the number of vertices \item there are no solid loops, nor connected trees reaching different external points \item all the remaining lines are dashed \end{itemize} The sum of all the allowed permutations of solid and dashed lines preserving the shape of the graph represents the total contribution of that Feynman graph in the \emph{in-in} formalism (see Fig.\ref{fig1}).